benedictnd/3n7testing/memory-bank/progress.md

 - **Sample Pages**:
   - Independent training page with loading states
   - About page with responsive sections, animations, and team member profiles
+  - Enhanced About page with centered content, improved spacing, and face-centered team member photos
+  - Redesigned "More About 3&7" section with four focused categories in a responsive grid

 ## Quality Metrics
 - **Overall UI/UX Score**: 98.5%